wmioch/DrillDownEx/docs/TextureGuides/TEXTURE_GUIDES_README.md

 ## 📚 Available Guides

+### 0. **AGENT_QUICK_START.md** - For Coding Agents (READ THIS FIRST!)

+**Best for:** AI agents adding new textures to the game

+**Contents:**
+- The critical fact: Building ≠ Texture Packing
+- 30-second summary of the whole process
+- Command reference
+- Common mistakes
+- Troubleshooting quick reference

+**When to read:**
+- You're an AI agent adding graphics
+- You want to understand the process quickly
+- You've gotten "could not find texture" errors

+**Read time:** 2-3 minutes

+---

+### 0.5 **AGENT_BEFORE_COMMIT.md** - Pre-Commit Verification Checklist

+**Best for:** AI agents about to commit texture changes

+**Contents:**
+- 5-minute verification checklist
+- Common mistakes that get caught here
+- Files to stage for commit
+- What NOT to commit
+- Recovery instructions if you messed up

+**When to read:**
+- Before committing ANY texture changes
+- If you're not 100% sure you packed textures correctly
+- To prevent breaking other developers' builds

+**Read time:** 5 minutes (MANDATORY before committing)

+---

 ### 1. **TEXTURE_PACKING_GUIDE.md** - Complete Reference Manual

 **Best for:** Understanding the complete system, troubleshooting issues, learning how everything works